Artist Gregor Harvie

-Read more about Gregor's current work
+Find out more about Gregor's current work.

 Alzheimer’s

-Alzheimer’s is a complex video animation featuring the life of Eileen Dyson, an actress who appeared in 6 episodes of Morecambe and Wise’s BBC show ‘Double Six’.
+Alzheimer’s is a complex video animation featuring the life of Eileen Dyson, an actress who appeared in six episodes of Morecambe and Wise’s BBC show ‘Double Six’.
 The animation tracks Eileen’s optimistic experience of living with Alzheimer’s and challenges our perception of the disease.
 It was developed with input from Eileen’s family as well as metaphysician Dr Kim Jobst, the Psychology Department at Bristol University, and Baroness Susan Greenfield.

 Alzheimer's video by artist Gregor Harvie